atet/llm/README.md

 --- | ---
 I want to access GPT-3 or ChatGPT/GPT-3.5. | You can create an account with OpenAI to access those models online; this tutorial is focused on running the models locally on your computer.
 Can I use an AMD or Intel GPU? | No, not for this tutorial.
-I don't have enough GPU VRAM. | If you have at least 8 GB of system RAM, you could try out [GPT-2 models in system RAM](https://github.com/atet/ggj2022).
+I don't have enough GPU VRAM. | If you have at least 8 GB of system RAM, you could try out the smaller [GPT-2 models in system RAM](https://github.com/atet/ggj2022).
 I cannot access `nvidia-smi` within my docker container. | You must install `nvidia-docker2` in addition to docker.
 Some LLM responses are very unsettling. | Yes, they are.